Love Live! School Idol Project: μ's

 Nico is a third-year student interested in fashion, and thus acts as the group's wardrobe supervisor alongside Kotori.
-She has the strongest desire to become an idol out of everyone in μ's, and has tirelessly worked hard in order to achieve her goal.
+She has the strongest desire to become an idol out of everyone in μ's, and has tirelessly worked in order to achieve her goal.
 However, much to her chagrin, Nico is childlike in appearance and behavior despite her age, looking much younger than the rest of the group.
 Nico formed the Idol Research Club, but all of her club members left one after another because of her high standards.
 When Honoka and her friends ask her to have the club as μ's base of operations, she is reluctant at first, doubting how far they are willing to go to become successful idols, until she approves of their effort and eventually joins the group.
-She is rather tough, has a tendency of acting like a big shot and constantly craves attention, but is deeply cares of the people around her.
+She is rather tough and constantly craves attention, but deeply cares for the people around her.
 Unlike the other members of the group, she has an idol persona and tends to invoke her catchphrase, "Nico Nico Nii", with an accompanying pose.
 Nico is scared of water and can't swim.
 She is however a very good cook, which comes from having to caring for and look after her three younger siblings (all voiced in Japanese by Sora Tokui): Cocoa Yazawa (矢澤 ココア, Yazawa Kokoa), Cocoro Yazawa (矢澤 ココロ, Yazawa Kokoro) and Cotaro Yazawa (矢澤 虎太郎, Yazawa Kotarō).
 After she graduates, she passes on the role of club president to Hanayo.